Dominant Catholicism in Slovak history

 Slovakia is a country with little secularization

-Slovak religiosity remains quite strong.
-More than three-quarters declare themselves to be believers, and among believers, 55% are practising.
-Churches are often full and attended by young people.
+Slovak religiosity remains fairly strong.
+Over three-quarters declare themselves to be believers, and of those who do, 55% are churchgoers.
+Churches are often full and frequented by young people.

-In particular, the sense of belonging to the Catholic Church is high.
-There is little room for other religions, especially since the Catholic Church can sometimes be instrumentalized by some nationalists in a young nation in the process of building its identity.
+The feeling of belonging to the Catholic Church is particularly high.
+There is little room for other religions, especially as the Catholic Church can sometimes be instrumentalized by certain nationalists in a young nation in the process of building its identity.